vernalequinox-obc/ESP32AlpacaKasaSwitch/IMPLEMENTATION_SUMMARY.md

 ### 1. Web Interface for Switch Selection
 - **KasaSwitchToggles Section**: Added a new section in the setup web interface that displays all discovered Kasa switches
-- **Index Numbers**: Each switch is shown with its index number (Index 0: Switch Name) for easy identification in NINA sequencing
+- **Descriptive Names**: Each switch is shown with its descriptive name for easy identification in NINA sequencing
 - **Device Details**: Shows device model, IP address, and whether it's a child device or main device
 - **Enable/Disable Toggles**: Users can enable/disable individual switches with toggle switches
 - **Status Display**: Shows count of enabled vs total discovered switches